The stellar population of Sco OB2 revealed by Gaia DR2 data: Gaia Observations

 By contrast, Fig.~\ref{pm-nofilt} shows the Gaia source density in the same PM plane, but without filters (1) and (3) from Arenou \e (2018): the difference is striking, especially in the bulk of field stars near $(-5,0)$ (outside the initial selection polygon), and at the same time detailed structures inside the member-selection region are much better defined.
 Therefore, filtering with criteria (1) and (3) appears to be overdone, especially for the field stars, and we choose not to apply these further restrictions to our initially selected Gaia sample.
 It is nevertheless reassuring that the fractional rejection caused by these additional filters affects likely members (inside the red polygon) much less than field stars, so that our final results are qualitatively unaffected by either choice.

-Figure~\ref{pm-select-init} shows also the median error on PM, and the size of the smoothing Gaussian: both are much smaller than the distinct substructures which are evident in the density distribution of candidate members: these latter indicate therefore resolved dynamical structures of the member population, which we will examine in detail in the next sections.
-The number of initial candidate members (inside the red polygon) is 38828.
+Figure~\ref{pm-select-init} shows also the median error on PM, and the size of the smoothing Gaussian: both are much smaller than the distinct substructures which are evident in the density distribution of candidate members: these latter indicate therefore resolved dynamical structures of the member population, which we will examine in detail in the next sections. { The number of initial candidate members (inside the red polygon) is 40512.
+We will refer to them as PM-selected stars. }